 Top Things Impacting LA CRE Market

-With the Ukraine crisis dragging on, it is expected to have a significant impact on energy costs in particular for commercial buildings that use natural gas in relation to other commodities.
+With the Ukraine crisis dragging on, it is expected to have a significant impact on energy costs, particularly for commercial buildings that use natural gas as other commodities.
 With gas pushing over $6.00 per gallon (and expected to go higher) in Los Angeles and other parts of Southern California, it will cost more to heat and service commercial buildings.

 3. Inflation & Beyond